Will I need an Ohio pharmacy license?

 What other educational opportunities are available?

-Several educational opportunities are available to Pharmacy Practice Residents including attendance at Medical Grand Rounds specific to the rotation the resident is currently on, as well as sessions on various rotations where physicians teach the house staff during or following rounds.
-Finally, Cleveland Clinic and Hillcrest Hospital offer an extensive selection of classes for staff with a lecture series to improve almost any weakness (teaching, communication, presentation, computer skills, etc.)
+Several educational opportunities are available to Pharmacy PGY1 residents including attendance at Medical Grand Rounds specific to the rotation the resident is currently on, as well as sessions on various rotations where physicians teach the house staff during or following rounds.
+Finally, Cleveland Clinic and Hillcrest Hospital offer an extensive selection of classes for staff with a lecture series to improve almost any weakness (teaching, communication, presentation, computer skills, etc.).

-Residents will meet once a month with the Chief Pharmacy Officer of Cleveland Clinic to discuss recent administration related publications.
+Residents will meet once a month with the Chief Pharmacy Officer of Cleveland Clinic to discuss recent administration related publications or enhance strengths.

 What teaching opportunities are available at Hillcrest Hospital?

-Pharmacy practice residents will have the opportunity to precept students from various pharmacy schools throughout the Cleveland area.
-Residents are required to attend two leadership classes annually.
+Pharmacy PGY1 residents will have the opportunity to precept students from various pharmacy schools throughout the United States.

 Is the residency accredited?

 Yes, the residency is an ASHP accredited residency since 2007.
 It recently received a 6-year accreditation.